opentensor/old-docs/src/Arguments.md

 --neuron.pretrained
 neuron.pretrained:
 ```
-- Ff the model should be pretrained.
+- If the model should be pretrained.
 ```
 --neuron.padding
 neuron.padding: